-- Draft General Permit 3-9050 is on public notice from 9/20/19- 12/02/19.
+- Draft General Permit 3-9050 was on public notice from 9/20/19- 12/02/19.
 A copy of the draft permit is available at the link below.
-As part of the public comment period, public meetings will be held as follows:
+As part of the public comment period, public meetings were held as follows:

 - October 28, 2019: Rutland Free Library, Fox Room at 10 Court Street, Rutland City, 2:00 - 3:30 PM